COVID-19 - Update and Status

 Where self-isolation is required, you must travel directly to the property you have nominated to self-isolate in.
 You must then remain in self-isolation in that property for 14 days.
 Fines can be issued if you do not self-isolate.

 Further details on entering the UK can be found on the Government website.

-Face coverings are mandatory on public transport.
+Face coverings are mandatory in certain situations: